hemildesai/dev/content/posts/intro_bayesian_inference/index.md

 ### Problem Statement

 Let's assume we have a bent coin with the probability of landing heads as $\lambda$.
 We can observe $N$ number of coin tosses from the bent coin.
-Each coin toss can be expressed as a Bernoulli trial as follows:
+Each coin toss can be expressed as a Bernoulli trial.
 If the outcome of the coin toss is represented by $y\in \\{0,1\\},\medspace 0 \rightarrow \text{Tails},\ 1 \rightarrow \text{Heads}$, then the probability of $y$ given the above biased coin can be expressed as:

 $$p(y\mid \lambda) = \lambda^y(1 - \lambda)^{(1-y)} \tag{5}$$

-This is also the likelihood of a single coin toss as we've established above.
+This is also the likelihood of a single coin toss.
 If you think of $N$ coin tosses, the probability of $m$ heads then takes the form of a Binomial distribution as:

 $$P(\mathcal{D}\mid\lambda,m) = \dbinom{N}{m}\lambda^m(1-\lambda)^{N-m}\qquad\mathcal{D}\in \\{0,1\\}^N \tag{6}$$

-Now, for inference, we're trying to predict $\lambda$ so that we can then consequently predict the probability that the next coin toss is a head.
+Note that, for inference, we're trying to predict $\lambda$ so that we can then consequently predict the probability that the next coin toss is a head.
 So, our model here is just the distribution of $\lambda$(that's all we need to predict) and the model parameter is just $\lambda$.
-We have established the likelihood, so now we need to select the prior.

 ### Prior Selection

-We're trying to put a prior on $\lambda$, which is a probability.
+In order to perform Bayesian Inference, we need to put a prior on $\lambda$, which is a probability.
 A very common distribution on probabilities is the Beta distribution defined below:<cite>[^3]</cite>
 [^3]: The integral for the Beta function is also called the Euler Integral of the first kind.
 To learn more about it's relation to the Gamma function see https://homepage.tudelft.nl/11r49/documents/wi4006/gammabeta.pdf.

 $$